wilsonmar/wilsonmar.github.io/shop/index.md

    "YKK" brand zippers (from Japan) are considered the best.
    New versions are leak-resistant.

-### Hanging outside pack

-[ ] Compass, with a hook hanging outside my bag

-[ ] Large carabiner to attach the pack so it stays on top the handle of a rolling luggage bag.

 ### Security

    Mimizing external pockets also minimizes the number of (TSA approved) locks to secure the pack when I need to.